nicolauria/excelRPNCalc/readme.md

 ## Excel RPN Calculator
-Java program that reads an excel file and processes the data in each cell as an RPN calculator.
+Java program that reads an excel file and processes the data in each cell as an RPN calculator.<br>
 The following is an example input file:

 <img src="example-excel-file.png" width="975">